apache/spark/python/docs/source/development/debugging.rst

     def add1(x):
       return x + 1

-    spark.conf.set("spark.sql.pyspark.udf.profiler", "memory")

     added = df.select(add1("id"))
     added.show()
-    spark.profile.show(type="memory")
+    sc.show_profiles()

-The result profile is the same as that profiled by the SparkContext-based memory profiler.
+The result profile is the same as that profiled by the above SparkSession-based memory profiler.
 The UDF IDs can also be seen in the query plan.

-This feature is supported on both Spark Connect and non-Spark-Connect, including registered UDFs.
+This legacy feature is not supported with registered UDFs or Spark Connect.

 Identifying Hot Loops (Python Profilers)
 ----------------------------------------